-Annually, more than 400 volunteers guide visitors through exhibits, answer questions, and work behind the scenes.
-From students and working adults to retired professionals, Birch Aquarium has been enriched by the service and expertise from volunteers of all backgrounds.
+Annually, more than 400 volunteers guide guests through exhibits, answer questions, and facilitate animal encounters.
+From students and working adults to retired professionals, Birch Aquarium has been enriched by service and expertise from volunteers of all backgrounds.

-Assist aquarium instructors in the classroom with hands-on curriculum covering a variety of marine topics including tide pools, fish diversity and kelp forests.
+Assist staff in the classroom with a hands-on curriculum covering a variety of marine topics including tide pools, fish diversity and kelp forests.
 Volunteers must first clear a background check to participate in this program.